 Jacob sheep were first imported into North America beginning in the mid-1900s, and most of today’s population descends from imports of the past 30 years.
 The breed has enjoyed widespread popularity among small flock holders as well as hand spinners and weavers.
 North American breeders have been selected primarily for fleece characteristics, and the conformation of the sheep has remained very much like its historical description.

 Variability is present, but this is characteristic of an unimproved, primitive breed.
 During the same period of time, the British Jacob has been selected for greater commercial productivity, including larger size and more uniform appearance.
 In this way, the populations in Britain and North America have diverged.
-The American Livestock Breeds Conservancy has listed the North American population of Jacobs as a conservation priority.
+The Livestock Conservancy has listed the North American population of Jacobs as a conservation priority.